-Your AirPods keep blinking white due to a connection or pairing error.
+However, there may be other issues because of which your AirPods keep blinking white, such as a connection or pairing error.
 Many reasons may cause this, such as using out-of-date firmware or disabled Bluetooth connection.

 No matter the cause, we guarantee to provide a workable solution and assist you in resolving the issue.